Simulink Scope Block and Mobile Apps

 From the Simulink > Sinks library, add a Scope block to your model.

 In the model, connect the Sine Wave block to the Scope block.

 In the Sine Wave block, set the Sine type to

 1. Click OK.

 In the model, click Run.

 To open the Scope viewer and see the sine signal, double-click the Scope block.

-In the model, click Simulation > Model Configuration Parameters to open the Configuration Parameters dialog box.
+In the Modeling tab of the toolstrip, select Model Settings to open the Configuration Parameters dialog box.

 In the model, click Deploy to Hardware to build the app onto your Apple iOS device.